The Gorilla (1939 film)

-The Gorilla is a 1939 American horror comedy film starring the Ritz Brothers, Anita Louise, Art Miles, Lionel Atwill, Bela Lugosi, and Patsy Kelly.
+The Gorilla is a 1939 American comedy horror film starring the Ritz Brothers, Anita Louise, Art Miles, Lionel Atwill, Bela Lugosi, and Patsy Kelly.
 It was based on the 1925 play of the same name by Ralph Spence.

 The film is in the public domain.

+In the film, investigators are hired to protect a wealthy man from a gorilla-themed killer.
+But they instead encounter an actual gorilla.

 Plot

-When a wealthy man (Lionel Atwill) is threatened by a killer known as The Gorilla, he hires the Ritz Brothers to investigate.
-A real escaped gorilla shows up at the mansion just as the investigators arrive.
-Patsy Kelly portrays a newly hired maid who wants to quit because the butler, played by Bela Lugosi, scares her.
+When wealthy businessman Walter Stevens (Lionel Atwill) receives a death threat from a mysterious killer known as "The Gorilla," he hires the bumbling Ritz Brothers, a team of inept private detectives, to protect him.
+As a violent storm rolls in and power outages darken his mansion, a real escaped gorilla begins to terrorize the household.
+Amid the chaos, suspicious characters emerge — including the creepy butler Peters (Bela Lugosi) and a nervous maid (Patsy Kelly) — leaving everyone to wonder whether the threat is a human murderer or something far more beastly.
+The film combines elements of mystery, horror, and slapstick comedy as the detectives scramble to solve the case before it's too late.

 Cast

 Production

-By October 1938, 20th Century Fox bought the rights to Ralph Spence's play The Gorilla.
+By October 1938, 20th Century-Fox bought the rights to Ralph Spence's play The Gorilla.
 Fox wanted production on the film to start in January, which would be when The Ritz Brothers finished their tour.
 The studio wanted Kane Richmond to play a part in the film, but Richmond was replaced by Edward Norris after Richmond signed on for the film Charlie Chan in Reno.
 Fox signed on Bela Lugosi for the film as the butler.
 This character was originally meant for Peter Lorre.

 The death of the Ritz Brothers' father caused production of the film in January to be delayed.
 Fox placed a $150,000 suit against the Ritz brothers for a breach of contract as the film was stated to start production on January 30, but was halted when the Ritz Brothers did not show up.
+They were reluctant to appear in a B picture.
 By March, the film began shooting again with the Ritz brothers returning to the film.
 The Gorilla became the last film made for Fox by the Ritz brothers.